Arminia Bielefeld: Sporting and financial recovery (2015–2020)

 In 2015–16 Arminia lost in the first round of the DFB-Pokal and recorded 18 draws in the league.
 Their 4–2 win over Greuther Fürth, only their third win at home that season, ensured survival in a season when they finished 12th and drew away against the league's top three teams.
 After the season, the coach Norbert Meier was bought by SV Darmstadt 98.
 Two managers were sacked in the 2016–17 season but Arminia avoided relegation as they finished in 15th after a 6–0 win over promotion candidates Eintracht Braunschweig and a 1–1 draw against Dynamo Dresden in their last two matches.
 They reached the quarter-finals of the DFB-Pokal where they lost to Eintracht Frankfurt.

 The 2017–18 season turned out easier as Arminia finished fourth.
 The club also lowered its debts through an alliance of sponsors and Fabian Klos replaced Ernst Kuster as the club's all-time top scorer.
 In November 2018, the club sold its stadium.
 In the 2018–19 season Arminia finished seventh in the league after their coach Jeff Saibene was replaced by Uwe Neuhaus, but lost 3–0 at home against MSV Duisburg in the second round of the DFB-Pokal.

 Uwe Neuhaus brought Arminia back into the Bundesliga.

 The 2019–20 season saw an improvement, as the club won the 2.
 Bundesliga and equalled the record for most promotions to the Bundesliga with their eighth promotion, a record they hold jointly with 1.
 FC Nürnberg.
-An early-season 2–0 victory away against Hannover 96 moved them to third in the table, and they occupied the second promotion place when they met Schalke in the second round of the DFB-Pokal on October 2019.
+An early-season 2–0 victory away against Hannover 96 moved them to third in the table, and they occupied the second promotion place when they met Schalke in the second round of the DFB-Pokal in October 2019.
 After Schalke led by three goals, Arminia scored twice in the last twenty minutes and almost forced extra time but eventually lost 3–2.
 They moved top of the league in December, ahead of other promotion candidates including Hamburger SV and VfB Stuttgart.
 After Arminia's 1–1 draw in Stuttgart on 9 March 2020, the season was interrupted because of the COVID-19 pandemic, but they finished as champions with 68 points, ten more than second-placed Stuttgart, having lost only two league matches all season.